The Boy and the Heron: Themes

-For Nikkei Asia, the film's main emotional driving force is the longing for a mother's presence.
-This emotion fuels the narrative, occasionally diverting into adventures involving fantastical creatures.
-Mahito's father marries Hisako's sister, evoking Freudian undertones.
-The story, as seen in encounters with frogs, sometimes contains quasi-sexual elements.
-The film stands as one of Miyazaki's less textured works and focuses on Mahito's mission to rescue his mother and stepmother, symbolic of Miyazaki's recurring theme of worthiness.
-Fiction Horizon referred to Mahito as resonant and inspiring, associating these traits with his resilience, vulnerability, and transformative growth.
+As highlighted by Unseen Japan, the themes make the viewer reflect on their role in a world marked by violence and uncertainty, their obligations to future generations and their connection to their ancestors.
+This view was echoed by other publications, who commented that Miyazaki's recurring exploration of the processes that follow death and profound loss is a central theme, showing the importance of everyday choices through a journey of self-discovery and the search for meaning amid life's uncertainties.
 Vulture noted that despite the serious narrative of the multi-themed film, it deliberately includes scenes of bird droppings, which provides comic relief, and which it felt were in line with Miyazaki's broader message about the messy and natural aspects of life as opposed to the oppressive order of Imperial Japan depicted in the film.

 Music

 The film score was composed and conducted by Miyazaki's longtime collaborator Joe Hisaishi.
 The soundtrack, consisting of 37 songs, was released in Japan on August 9, 2023, by Tokuma Japan Communications.
 Kenshi Yonezu was in charge of the theme song, titled "Chikyūgi" (地球儀) in Japan and "Spinning Globe" internationally.
 Yonezu's first visit to Studio Ghibli in 2018 led to his collaboration with Miyazaki, driven by his composition of "Paprika" for the 2020 Summer Olympics.
 Suzuki witnessed Miyazaki singing the song with children at Ghibli's nursery school, and the director approved the composition after reviewing a demo recording.
 Yonezu, shown storyboards and provided with project details, engaged in a five-year creative process with Miyazaki and Suzuki, resulting in the completion of the musical composition.